CeadeS/PyTorchH5Dataset/readme.md

 The dataset uses compressed h5 to accelerate data loading.

 Create a Dataset from an image directory: Every class is put into a subdir.
 The directories in the class dirs will be crawled recursively.
-Further meta-data can be provided by the file name or using an existing pandas dataframe stored as csv file.
-The dataframe must contain the columns FilePath, Index, ClassNo and FileType.
+Further meta-data can be provided by the file name or using an existing pandas data frame stored as csv file.
+The data frame must contain the columns FilePath, Index, ClassNo, and FileType.

 # How does it work?

 The data is stored in stacks of equal shape.
-Channels must match but width and height is zero padded.
-The stacks are generated in increasing width order.
+Channels must match, but width and height are zero-padded.
+The stacks are generated in increasing width orders.
 Lossless blosc compression nihilates padded zeros.
 Data is loaded in random or fixed crops minimizing IO and data transfer.
 Various cropping techniques are provided, random, center